-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 95% of patients on the diabetes register had a record of a foot examination and risk classification within the preceding 12 months compared to the national average 88%. - 98% of patients with diabetes, on the register, had influenza immunisation in the preceding 1 August to 31 March (01/04/ 2014 to 31/03/2015) compared to the national average 95%. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.